• Skip to primary navigation

 May 2, 2021 by Tim Chan

-I was invited as one of the panelist to my friend Michael Tam’s experience design course to share my industry experience to a group of UX students.
+I was invited as one of the panelists to my friend Michael Tam (Global Design Director @ IBM iX)’s experience design course to share my industry experience with a group of UX students.
 Michael had sent me a list of questions beforehand and I have written down the answers I prepared.
 I thought it would be quite interesting to share it here because I always see myself as a better writer than a presenter!

 I am the guy on the far right